mateiahacks/tech-commerce/README.md

 Fullstack E-commerce application built with Express and React.
 Deployed on render.

-* Engineered Fullstack E-commerce application with Express, React, and MongoDB.
+* Constructed database models with mongoose for MongoDB.
+* Configured AWS s3 bucket service for image uploading.
 * Developed REST API and Implemented JWT for secure user authentication in Express.
 * Utilized Redux Toolkit for efficient state management.
 * Incorporated Pagination for seamless content navigation.